Definitive guide

 5. Today, 68% of marketers intend to expand their digital strategy into TV commercials.

-TV is frequently the first medium that comes to mind when considering how to reach many people shortly.
+TV is frequently the first medium that comes to mind when considering how to reach many people quickly.
 You might believe that television advertising is outdated.
 You’d be mistaken.
-Online advertising is consistently outperformed by TV’s unmatched capacity to reach enormous audiences.
+Online advertising consistently outperforms TV’s unmatched capacity to reach enormous audiences.

 The largest investors in TV advertising in 2021 were online businesses, who upped their spending on TV advertising by 41% annually.